BIBSYSDEV/nva-publication-api/datacite-commons/README.md

 ## Why does this module exist?

-This is a short-circuit of a process, which would otherwise be handled as an asynchronous process.
-This is an unfortunate optimization for a frontend design that had timing that was considered unacceptable by the end users.
+This is a workaround that short-circuits the usual asynchronous process for generating DOIs.

+This is an optimization for a frontend design that requires a synchronous response.

 ## Notes